matvik27/simpleTV-youtube/README.md

 ---------------------------------------------------------------------
 - no subtitles available for resolution over 1080p or on YT preview
 ---------------------------------------------------------------------
-- this script is not compatible with videotracks addon
+- the script is not compatible with videotracks addon
 ---------------------------------------------------------------------